tdbianco/starter-hugo-academic/content/post/2021-10-21-heterogeneus-variance-in-multilevel-mixed-models/index.en.md

 ![](images/Screenshot%202021-10-22%20at%2010.52.32.png)

-The variance of group P is a little lower, because we assigned some of the variance to within-subject variability,, that can be seen on the diagonal of the variance-covariance matrix:
+The variance of group P is a little lower, because we assigned some of the variance to within-subject variability, that can be seen on the diagonal of the variance-covariance matrix:

 ```{r}
 getVarCov(model.hv_w, type="marginal", individuals = c(1,3))